 These can be in the form of Alcoholics Anonymous or Narcotics Anonymous meetings.

-If you enjoyed the alternative therapies you experienced in rehab, you can continue to receive these services in aftercare.
+If you enjoyed the alternative therapies you experienced in rehab, you could continue to receive these services in aftercare.
 They can include reflexology, reiki, massage, and meditation.
 These all help you with mindfulness and self-awareness, as well as stress relief.

 Stop Drinking With the Help of Compassionate Professionals

-Making the decision to stop drinking and go to alcohol therapy is an amazing and right step in your life.
+Deciding to stop drinking and go to alcohol therapy is an amazing and right step in your life.
 While it may be challenging at first, getting on track to sobriety will all be worth it, especially when you consider you’ll have valuable skills for the rest of your life.

 The most important thing is this: always know that you don’t have to walk this path alone.
 With knowledgeable and compassionate professionals by your side, you can get through the most difficult parts and come out a stronger person.